Two men died on a Brazilian hillside wearing lead eye masks

 The mundane candidates the facts actually support

 Begin with the masks and the notebook, the two details that feel otherworldly.
 Read them through the men's own beliefs and they become almost prosaic.
 The pair expected “contact” to arrive as blinding light; lead eye-shields are precisely what a group with that expectation would prepare.
-The notebook — be at the place by 16:30, take the capsules at 18:30, protect the metals, await the signal — is not a coded transmission from elsewhere.
+The notebook (be at the place by 16:30, take the capsules at 18:30, protect the metals, await the signal) is not a coded transmission from elsewhere.
 It is a self-authored ritual protocol, the kind of ceremony a séance or a drug-induced “working” would follow.
 The likeliest reason the men swallowed capsules is that they intended to: to enter an altered state in which they believed contact could occur.
+The Ramatís book from their workshop, marked at exactly the passage about blinding spirit-light, is not evidence of an external visitor: it is the men's own source material, underlined.

-That points to the leading sober explanation — an experiment or séance that killed them.
+That points to the leading down-to-earth explanation: an experiment or séance that killed them.
 If the capsules contained a psychoactive or toxic substance, two men could have ingested a fatal or incapacitating dose on a remote hillside and simply never recovered.
-This is entirely consistent with unmarked bodies, with the masks, with the timed instructions, and with the group's documented habit of dangerous experimentation — reports link the wider circle to at least one earlier explosion during their activities.
-A death by self-administered substance leaves exactly the scene that was found.
+This is entirely consistent with unmarked bodies, with the masks, with the timed instructions, and with the group's documented habit of dangerous experimentation; reports link the wider circle to at least one earlier explosion during their activities.
+A death by self-administered substance would plausibly leave much the same scene that was found.

 A darker mundane possibility is that money was the motive.
 Viana set out with roughly Cr$ 2,300,000 and the bodies yielded only a fraction of it.
-That gap invites a reading in which the men were lured, drugged, and robbed — the spiritualist “ceremony” serving as the pretext that got them, capsules in hand, to an isolated spot.
+That gap invites a reading in which the men were lured, drugged, and robbed, the spiritualist “ceremony” serving as the pretext that got them, capsules in hand, to an isolated spot.
 The missing cash is genuinely unexplained and keeps a poisoning-for-profit or con-gone-wrong scenario firmly on the table.
+That reading has serious company: Jacques Vallée, the same outside investigator whose visit to the hill is often cited for its eerie details, concluded in his own later analysis that the two men were most likely killed by criminal associates who staged the ritual trappings as misdirection.
+A researcher inclined to find something anomalous looked closely and, in the end, leaned toward an ordinary motive dressed up to look otherworldly.

-Against all of this, the extraterrestrial case has no physical support whatsoever.
-There is no craft, no landing trace, no radiation reading, no photograph — only a single uncorroborated report of a light, gathered amid intense press attention.
-Crucially, the reason the case is “unexplained” is not that the evidence pointed to something uncanny; it is that the decisive evidence was never gathered.
-Had the coroner completed a proper toxicology screen before decomposition and workload closed the window, the capsules — the hinge of the entire mystery — might well have a name today.
-The anomaly, in large part, is an artefact of a failed autopsy.
+Against all of this, the extraterrestrial reading still has no direct physical support.
+There is no craft, no landing trace, no radiation reading, no photograph, only a single uncorroborated report of a light, gathered amid intense press attention.
+Crucially, the reason the case is “unexplained” is not that the evidence pointed to something uncanny; it is that the decisive evidence was never successfully gathered.
+The original coroner never completed a toxicology screen before decomposition and workload closed the window, and the follow-up attempts (a 1967 exhumation, a 1968 heavy-metal screen in São Paulo) came back compromised or empty-handed rather than conclusive.
+The capsules, the hinge of the entire mystery, might have had a name today if any one of those three chances had gone differently.
+The anomaly, in large part, is an artefact of an investigation that failed three times over, not evidence of anything uncanny.

 Why the extraterrestrial story endures